Signs Your Dog Is Sick

 When scooting goes from an occasional occurrence to a regular behavior—and no amount of saying, “Stop that!" prevents it—pay attention.
 Dogs scoot when their anal glands are full; scooting can also be a symptom of an infection or abscess causing swelling near the anus, an anal gland mass, tapeworms or other parasites or allergies.15

-12. Eating poop
+12. Eating Poop

 There's nothing that makes a pet parent shout, “Bad dog!" faster than spotting their favorite four-legged companion eating poop.
 The technical term for this behavior is coprophagia in dogs, and it's more common than you might think.
-However, it could be a sign of an illness called malabsorption syndrome, which causes dogs to turn to feces as a food source in an effort to ingest more calories.16
+However, it could be a sign of an illness called malabsorption syndrome, which causes dogs to turn to feces as a food source to ingest more calories.16

 Aside from the obvious “ick" factor, there are some serious risks to eating poop, including potential parasite infestation.
 Take your dog to the vet to rule out underlying issues that could be causing coprophagia.16